 Snow rot (grey or speckled snow mould)

-Pathogen

 Typhula incarnata

-Crops affected

-Wheat

-Barley

-Oats

-Rye

-Triticale

-Hosts

 The pathogen particularly infects winter barley, but can also affect winter wheat.
 Spring-sown crops are rarely affected.

-Symptoms

 The fungus infects the oldest leaves first.
 Plants affected by snow rot usually have abundant red-brown resting structures (sclerotia), which are 2-3 mm in diameter, embedded in the lower leaf sheaths and on dead leaf tissue.
 Eventually, the whole plant can turn yellow, start to wilt and, sometimes, die.

-Life cycle

 Winter-sown crops become infected during the winter months, often under snow cover.
 Affected plants produce many sclerotia, which can survive between crops during the winter.
 The sclerotia germinate and produce spores and/or mycelia, which infect emerging crops.

-Importance Snow rot is commonly recorded but damage is rarely severe.
+Snow rot is commonly recorded but damage is rarely severe.
 It is of higher risk in continuous winter barley stressed with manganese deficiency.
 The disease is generally more damaging in parts of Scotland, where